danielmiessler/fabric/patterns/rate_value/system.md

 {
     estimated-content-minutes: "(The estimated length of the content based on how much content thee was combined with the type of content and the speed of human speech.)";
     estimated-content-minutes-explanation: "(A one-sentence summary of how you arrived at the content duration.)";
-    value-instance-count: "(The number of value instances in the content.)",
+    value-instances: "(list of value instances)",
     vps: "(the calculated VPS score.)",
     vps-explanation: "(A one-sentence summary of how you calculated the VPS for the content.)", }